avinash-shiryam/generic-auth/README.md

 ### Notes

+#### Misc.
++ The response_dict which is used across authentication methods uses flask.
+It can be found under 'utils/user_utils.py'

 #### Firebase
 1. The "gcp_secret" must be embedded into a environment variable, instance present at "local_utils.py".
 #### CustomAuth
 1. To run the custom authentication, the secret key must be embedded as an "environment variavle" -> "SECRET_KEY".

 #### AWS
 1. Populate constants.py with the following variables "AWS_SECRET_DEV", "AWS_SECRET_PROD", "AWS_REGION".

 ##### Still confused?.
 Checkout the *exampleAuth.py* inside **examples/** directory